 Want an easy chili recipe?
-Here's a slow cooker chili -- just put everything in the slow cooker in the morning and come home to dinner!
+Here's my slow cooker chili -- just put everything in the slow cooker in the morning and come home to dinner!
 That's quick prep!
 You can make changes to the main recipe to suit your fancy.
 Serve it as a soup or thicken to serve it over hot cooked rice.
 Omit the beans.
 Add mushrooms (my favorite).
 Add extra veggies.
 You choose!

 This is surely the easiest way how to make chili.
 Using a slow cooker means that there's no standing at the stove, stirring for hours to make sure things don't burn.
 If you really want to make this quicker, you can always do it on the stove.
 You just do need to stir it frequently so that the chili doesn't settle and burn on the bottom!